feurode46/computational-intelligence-2022/lab3/README.md

 ## Task 3.2 - Evolved rules

 I came to the conclusion that a set of evolved rules had to involve decision trees as well, because there was no way a strategy could have been at all good if it made the same decision for a whole game, without taking into consideration aspects of the board.
 The decision had to be based on the state.
+(Again, ignoring the existence of nim-sum).

 So I gave the algorithm a basic if-else structure, the same I was using with my strategy, and a list of possible actions, and with those a probability threshold with which to execute each action under each set of conditions.